usnistgov/5gdeploy/docs/multi-host.md

 ```

 Notably, each bridge command lists two IPv4 addresses, one for each host participating in the bridge, regardless of how many network functions on a host would attach to the Docker network.
-The listed IPv4 addresses must be manually configured onto the host network interfaces before starting the Compose context.
+Prior to starting the scenario, you must manually configure the IP addresses onto host network interfaces and bring up those interfaces.
 In the IP firewall, you should allow UDP port 4789 for VXLAN communication.
 If you are using VMware virtual machines, it is advised to change TX offload settings on the network interfaces used by tunnel endpoints: